SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 1. Find out the public url of the Container "SNIC-Workshop".
 2. Download the object NIST.pdf from the Horizon dashboard.
-3. From your VM, download NIST.pdf using "curl"
+3. From your instance, download NIST.pdf using "curl"
 4. Try to create a container named "testcontainer", did it work?
 If not, can you see the problem?

 ### Questions: